gadenbuie/xaringanthemer/README.md

 [`vignette("template-variables",
 "xaringanthemer")`](vignettes/template-variables.md).

-As an example, try loading `xaringanthemer`, type out `duo_theme(` and then press <kbd>Tab</kbd> to see all of the theme options.
+As an example, try typing out `style_duo_accent(` and then press
+<kbd>Tab</kbd> to see all of the theme options.

-All of the theme options are named so that you first think of the element you want to change, then the property of that element.
+The arguments of each theme function are named so that you can first think of the element you want to change, then the property of that element.

 Here are some of the `text_` theme options: